-• Neurology (namely but without limitation, Multiple Sclerosis, Parkinson's Disease and Schizophrenia)

-- Oncology (namely but without limitation Myelodysplastic Syndrome ("MDS") and ovarian cancer) - Women's Health (namely but without limitation, assisted fertility treatment) - Hospital Products (namely but without limitation, pain management, including narcotics, anti-infectives and critical care)
+- Neurology (namely but without limitation, Multiple Sclerosis, Parkinson's Disease and Schizophrenia) - Oncology (namely but without limitation Soft Tissue Sarcoma) and Ovarian Cancer) - Hospital Products (namely but without limitation, pain management, including narcotics, anti-infectives and critical care)

 Valeo is focused on those therapeutic fields where a relatively small number of general practitioners or specialist physicians account for the majority of prescriptions written.
 This enables us to use a relatively small salesforce to target these physicians and to profitably capture market share.